lin380/coursebook/docs/03-understanding-data.md

 |<a href="https://corpus1.mpi.nl/ds/asv/?4">The Language Archive</a>                    |Various corpora and language datasets                                                                                                |
 |<a href="http://ota.ox.ac.uk/">The Oxford Text Archive (OTA)</a>                       |A collection of thousands of texts in more than 25 different languages.                                                              |

 Repositories are by no means the only source of corpora on the web.
 Researchers from around the world provide access to corpora and other data sources on their own sites or through data sharing platforms.
 Corpora of various sizes and scopes will often be accessible on a dedicated homepage or appear on the homepage of a sponsoring institution.
-Finding these resources is a matter of doing a web search with the word 'corpus' and a list of desired attributes, including language, modality, register, etc. As part of a general movement towards reproducibility more corpora are available on the web than ever before.
-Therefore data sharing platforms supporting reproducible research, such as [GitHub](https://github.com/), [Zenodo](https://zenodo.org/), [Re3data](http://www.re3data.org/), [OSF](https://osf.io/), etc., are a good place to look as well, if searching repositories and targeted web searches do not yield results.
+Finding these resources is a matter of doing a web search with the word 'corpus' and a list of desired attributes, including language, modality, register, *etc*.
+As part of a general movement towards reproducibility more corpora are available on the web than ever before.
+Therefore data sharing platforms supporting reproducible research, such as [GitHub](https://github.com/), [Zenodo](https://zenodo.org/), [Re3data](http://www.re3data.org/), [OSF](https://osf.io/), *etc*., are a good place to look as well, if searching repositories and targeted web searches do not yield results.

 In the table below you will find a list of corpus resources and datasets.